-Students at this school were successful in their application for funds towards their Young Enterprise project - the publication of a book called Spoonful of Spice.
-The book includes interviews and recipes from refugees and migrants; all proceeds will be donated towards refugee families in South Christchurch.
+Students at this school were successful in their application for funds towards their Young Enterprise project - the publication of a cookbook called Spoonful of Spice.
+The book includes interviews and recipes from refugees and migrants.
+All proceeds go back into local refugee communities in South Christchurch.

 Thomas received funds towards his participation in a Spirit of Adventure development voyage.
 This voyage helped Thomas develop the skills needed for his eventual goal of facilitating outdoor education trips to serve community groups.

 Gemma attended Outward Bound's 21-day Mind, Body & Soul course in order to bring back skills to the groups she leads at high school.
 She took this course as part of her Duke of Edinburgh Gold residential project.
 After completing the course in December 2017, Gemma wrote to us about her experience: